bradylove/silenceable/README.md

     $ rake silenceable:enable

+This will write a `.silenced` file to the root path of your rails app.
 Any code wraped in a `Silenceable` block is now silenced/disabled.
-To disable silenceable and allow these code blocks to run, run the following rake command
+To disable silenceable and allow these code blocks to run, delete the `.silenced` file from your apps root path or run the following rake command

     $ rake silenceable:disable